 PEIR Mitigation Measure M-NO-1c: Siting of Noise-Generating Uses, requires a noise analysis for new development including commercial, industrial, or other uses that would be expected to generate noise levels in excess of ambient noise in the project vicinity in order to reduce potential conflicts between existing sensitive receptors and new noise-generating uses.
-The proposed project, which consists of 19 dwelling units, does not include noise-generating uses.
+The proposed project, which consists of 37 dwelling units and 3,583 square feet of retail use, does not include any substantial noise-generating uses.
 Therefore, PEIR Mitigation Measure M-NO-1c is not applicable to the proposed project.

 PEIR Mitigation Measures M-NO-2a: General Construction Noise Control Measures, and M-NO-2b: Noise Control Measures During Pile Driving, require implementation of noise controls during construction in order to reduce construction-related noise impacts.
-The proposed project consists of the demolition of an existing two-story building and the construction of a new five-story building and would contribute to construction-related noise impacts.
-Therefore, PEIR Mitigation Measure M-NO-2a, discussed under Project Mitigation Measure 4 on p.
-46, is applicable to the proposed project.
-Since installation of a mat slab foundation would not require pile driving and would avoid vibration effects typically generated by pile-driving activities, PEIR Mitigation Measure M-NO-2b is not applicable to the proposed project.
+The proposed project would demolish an existing two-story building and construct a six-story mixed-use building and a five-story residential building.
+These activities would contribute to construction-related noise impacts.
+Therefore, PEIR Mitigation Measure M-NO-2a, discussed under Project Mitigation Measure 4 within the Mitigation Measures section below, would be applicable to the proposed project.
+However, since the proposed project would install a stiffened mat foundation system to support the new buildings (see Project Description and Geology and Soils sections), the vibration effects typically generated by pile-driving activities would be avoided.
+Therefore, PEIR Mitigation Measure M-NO-2b is not applicable to the proposed project.

-In addition, all construction activities for the proposed project (approximately 16 months) would be subject to the San Francisco Noise Ordinance (Noise Ordinance), which is codified as Article 29 of the San Francisco Police Code.
-The Noise Ordinance regulates construction noise and requires that construction work be conducted in the following manner: (1) noise levels of construction equipment, other than impact tools, must not exceed 80 dBA19 at a distance of 100 feet from the source (the equipment generating the noise); (2) impact tools must have intake and exhaust mufflers that are approved by the Director of SFPW or the Director of the DBI to best accomplish maximum noise reduction; and (3) if the noise from the construction work would exceed the ambient noise levels at the site property line by 5 dBA, the work must not be conducted between 8:00 p.m. and 7:00 a.m. unless the Director of SFPW authorizes a special permit for conducting the work during that period.
+In addition, all construction activities for the proposed project (approximately 35 months) would be subject to the San Francisco Noise Ordinance (Noise Ordinance), which is codified as Article 29 of the San Francisco Police Code.
+The Noise Ordinance regulates construction noise and requires that construction work be conducted in the following manner: (1) noise levels of construction equipment, other than impact tools, must not exceed 80 dBA24 at a distance of 100 feet from the source (the equipment generating the noise); (2) impact tools must have intake and exhaust mufflers that are approved by the Director of SFPW or the Director of the DBI to best accomplish maximum noise reduction; and (3) if the noise from the construction work would exceed the ambient noise levels at the site property line by